jmanoj0905/creditconnect/README.md

 `EligibilityService` holds the lending rules and has no repository dependencies, so the rules are unit tested on their own without a database.

-## Limitations

-Things I left out on purpose, to keep the project small enough to understand
-completely:

-- No authentication.
-Callers pass user ids directly.
-- Repayments are all-or-nothing per instalment.
-No partial payment, no prepayment, no late fees.
-- Offers never expire.
-- The eligibility rule is a fixed income multiple, not a credit score.
-- No UPI, Aadhaar, credit bureau, or any real disbursal.